victoria-makerspace/victoria-makerspace.github.io/source/Firmware.rst

    #define ESTOPCLEAR_BIT_6 ( 1 << 6 )
    #define WIFIOUT_BIT_7 ( 1 << 7 )

-Not all of the EventBits are utilized to make state transitions but are set or cleared according to the state they are named for.
+Not all of the EventBits are utilized to make state transitions but are set or cleared according to the state they are named for in the event that they may be used for state transitions in the future.

-The three main RTOS API calls used to interact with the Event bits are
+The four main RTOS API calls used to interact with the Event bits are

 .. code-block:: C++
    :linenos: